akeeba/releasemaker/README.md

 * *pro.groups* array of integers; numeric IDs of Akeeba Subscriptions levels which will have access to the published file.
 Optional.
 * *pro.access* integer; numeric ID of Joomla!
 View Access Level which will have access to the published file.
 Optional.

-All pro.ftp.* options are used when you use pro.method = "ftp", "ftps" or "sftp".
+All pro.ftp.* options are used when you use pro.method = "ftp", "ftps", "sftp", "ftpcurl", "ftpscurl", "sftpcurl".
 They work like common.update.s3.*

 All pro.s3.* options are used when you use pro.method = "s3".
 They work like common.update.s3.* On top of that you have: